GermanCentralLibraryForTheBlind/bacc/README.md

 ### 0.3.0

 * Display the list of rules that used for the audit
+* Display information about bacc itself and user infractions in a separate info modal

 ### 0.2.0